10 easy ways to help bees in your garden

 Bee-friendly gardening is responsible gardening, from growing the right plants, to avoiding chemicals in the garden.

-No wonder over 20 of the UK’s bee species are now extinct, or that a quarter of the 267 remaining bee species are endangered.
+Over 20 of the UK’s bee species are now extinct while a quarter of the 267 remaining bee species are endangered.

 With the simple tips below, you can make your garden a bee paradise, and help other wildlife to survive in your garden and beyond.
 Find out more in Ethical Consumer's free Green gardening guide.

 1. Set up a bee garden right away

 First of all, relax.
 You don’t have to be an expert or have sprawling grounds.
 Small spaces can be great gardens.
 And gardening is about trying things out.

 There's no need to wait for the perfect sunny Sunday.
 Just start at any time and you can get a lot done even in fragments of time.

 With bees as your guide, you are likely to make rapid steps in the right direction.